teilomillet/gollm/GUIDE.md

 ## Conclusion

-By following these guidelines, you can effectively leverage the `goal` package in a production environment.
+By following these guidelines, you can effectively leverage the `gollm` package in a production environment.
 Remember to continuously monitor, test, and optimize your LLM integration to ensure it meets your application's needs and performance requirements.